 The Sports Concussion Clinic at MassGeneral Hospital for Children cares for children, adolescents and young adults through college who have sustained concussions or any trauma-induced neurological change from playing sports or other recreational activities.
 A patient who has had a concussion may suffer from symptoms including, but not limited to: headache, nausea or vomiting, photophobia, dizziness, depression, sleep disturbances and changes in attention, memory and/or concentration.

 We use a multidisciplinary approach drawing from several specialty areas including Neurology, Neuropsychology, Neurosurgery, Physical Medicine & Rehabilitation, Psychiatry, Sports Medicine and Trauma.
 In addition, we have the ability to make other specialty referrals as needed.

 During the initial appointment, patients receive personal attention from a concussion specialist.
-Patients and families attend a presentation about youth sports and concussions led by a clinical and sport psychologist and followed by a question-and-answer session with a specialist from the clinic.
+Patients and families attend a presentation about sports and concussions led by a clinical and sport psychologist and followed by a question-and-answer session with a specialist from the clinic.
 Many of our patients and families have told us that the opportunity to hear others’ questions and learn from their experiences has been invaluable.

 What to Expect

 - A detailed, personalized evaluation by a specialist trained in concussion management

 - A computerized test to help assess brain function including memory, processing speed and reaction time